10 mistakes startups make when building with GenAI

-Anton Vasiljev
+Anton Vasiliev

 Disclaimer: We're not going to teach you how to run your startup.
 This is just our take on what’s happening in the industry.
 But hey, maybe it’s time to pause on the GenAI rush and think a bit.